Night At The Museum 2 Filming Location

 Promotion of Cultural Heritage

 Night at the Museum 2 played a role in promoting cultural heritage and historical awareness.
 The film's portrayal of historical figures and events sparked interest in history and encouraged viewers to learn more about the past.
-This helped to foster a greater appreciation for cultural heritage and the importance of preserving historical artifacts.
+This helped to build a greater appreciation for cultural heritage and the importance of preserving historical artifacts.

 Challenges and Criticisms